 Due to the increase cost of commodity in the CNMI, the estimated monthly expenditures are higher than previous monthly calculation.
-All items under Supplies Cost are estimated amounts from pervious known purchases.

-Office Supplies:

-Office supplies such as paper, pens, notepads, folders, ink, etc. are required for the daily office operations of the program.
+Office Supplies: Supplies such as paper, pens, notepads, ink, etc. are required for the daily office operations of the program.